When Are Sports Drinks Appropriate For Hydration?

 They come in a variety of delicious and colorful flavors … and some even promise health benefits, like a boost of energy, or electrolyte replenishment...

-But just because your favorite athlete is advertising a sports drink doesn’t mean it’s a replacement for water.
+But, just because your favorite athlete is advertising a sports drink doesn’t mean it’s a replacement for water.

 You might be wondering ... are sports drinks bad for you?
 The short answer is no, not when used appropriately.

-But … are sports drinks a magical fix for staying hydrated and healthy?
+Now, are sports drinks a magical fix for staying hydrated and healthy?

 Absolutely not!